 When generator is connected to regulator unit and set into rotation, generated current gradually increases as R.P.M. increase.
 No current will be delivered until contacts of regulator unit are closed.
-After closing of regulator unit contacts, current originated from generator will flow to battery and utilizers and intensity of current will depend on charge condition of battery and absorption of inserted utilizers, accordingly to the setting of regulating section, which consists of tension regulator and current limiter.
+After closing of regulator unit contacts, current originated from generator will flow to battery and utilizers and intensity of current will depend on charge condition of battery and absorption of inserted utilizers, according to the setting of regulator and current limiter.